PranabNandy/Linux-Kernel-Internals/1.LDD/sam.md

 -  When registering a platform driver, → the driver included in the platform driver is connected to the bus.
 -  Platform Bus compares **the name of the platform Device** with the `name included in the driver` of the platform Driver.
 -  If name is the same, probe() is called If the platform device or platform driver is later removed, remove() is called

+  ### Probe function
+- Usually, a probe function initializes a specific data structure or assigns a data structure.